Leg3ndary/APHS-bot/info/announcements.md

 ## THURSDAY SEPTEMBER 16 2021

-**THE ABBEY PARK DANCE TEAM **will have aN information meeting on Monday September 20th in the theater at 2 45 pm.
+**THE ABBEY PARK DANCE TEAM**will have aN information meeting on Monday September 20th in the theater at 2 45 pm.
 Everyone is welcome and we look forward to seeing you there!

-**ATTENTION LINK CREW LEADERS **We have an important meeting tomorrow (Friday September 16) in the theatre at 7:28am.
+**ATTENTION LINK CREW LEADERS**We have an important meeting tomorrow (Friday September 16) in the theatre at 7:28am.
 That's a link leader meeting tomorrow morning.
 See you then!

-**THE DEBATE TEAM ** is back!
+**THE DEBATE TEAM** is back!
 If you’re interested in broadening your knowledge, bolstering post-secondary applications, and developing skills in speaking, research, and critical thinking, then be sure to check out our info session next Monday in room 201.
 There will also be a virtual info session!
 For more information, visit bit.ly/aphsdebateinfo.

-**MATH - **Do you like Math?
+**MATH**Do you like Math?
 Do you want to challenge yourself with fun Math questions?
 Do you want to excel at math contests?
 Look no further!
 Math Society is Back!
 Meetings are on Thursdays after school in room 220, starting on September 23rd.
 See you there!

 **MATH CONTESTS** Are you interested in writing any of the math contests offered this year?
 If so please join the Math Society's google classroom with code: QVWYLM5.
 All information about math contests will be shared here.
 Ask Ms. Podio if you have any further questions.

-**
-**## WEDNESDAY SEPTEMBER 15 2021
+****## WEDNESDAY SEPTEMBER 15 2021

 **SR BOYS VOLLEYBALL** - There will be a meeting for those interested in playing senior boys volleyball at 11:00 on Thursday in room 222.
 If you cannot make it please see Mr. Van Klooster in room 222.